A new construction of lens spaces: Introduction

 i.e., $\eta$ satisfy the nonsingularity condition for $\ell=1,\ldots, n-1$ so that

-where $F_i$ is the facet containing $f_i$ and not equal to $\bigtriangleup^n$.
-Then the space $M=T^{n+1}\times \bigtriangleup^{n+1}/\sim$ constructed similarly to (\ref{DJ-construction}) is, in general, an orbifold with singularities occurring at the points corresponding to the vertices of $\bigtriangleup^{n+1}$.
+where $F_i$ is the facet containing $f_i$ and not equal to $\Delta^n$.
+Then the space constructed similarly to (\ref{DJ-construction}) is, in general, an orbifold with singularities occurring at the points corresponding to the vertices of $\Delta^{n+1}$.

-Now consider the {\em vertex-cut} $\bigtriangleup^{n+1}_V$ of $\bigtriangleup^{n+1}$, i.e., cutting off a small disjoint $(n+1)$-simplex-shaped neighborhoods from each vertex of $\bigtriangleup^{n+1}$.
+Now consider the {\em vertex-cut} $\Delta^{n+1}_V$ of $\Delta^{n+1}$, i.e., cutting off a small disjoint $(n+1)$-simplex-shaped neighborhoods from each vertex of $\Delta^{n+1}$.
 Then

 is a $(2n+2)$-dimensional manifold with boundary, which consists of $(2n+1)$ dimensional lens spaces, and in particular one of the boundary components is the lens space $L(p;q_1,\ldots,q_n)$.
-Here $\pi:T^{n+1}\times \bigtriangleup^{n+1}/\sim\, \to \bigtriangleup^{n+1}$ is the map induced from the projection.
+Here is the map induced from the projection.
 If the numbers $p, q_1, \ldots, q_n$ satisfy certain number theoretical condition, then we can continue the similar procedure to the other boundary components to show that they are equivariant boundaries, and hence the lens space $L(p;q_1,\ldots,q_n)$ is an equivariant boundary.
-This is how we get the main result of this article.
+This is how we get the main results of this article, see Theorem \ref{eqcob3} and \ref{eqcob4}.
+In 2005, B. Hanke showed that complex equivariant cobordism class of a lens space is trivial, see Theorem 1 in \cite{Han}.
+Nevertheless, our proofs are combinatorial and constructive.
+A nice application of this construction can be found in Section 2 of \cite{BSS}.